- Best privacy protocols and military-grade encryption

 - Then, Click on Verify integrity of game files.

 It will check if the game files have any problems.
 Also, Steam will repair them if possible.
 After that, the server connectivity problem no longer appear.

 - Go to System & Security.

 - Click on Allow an app or feature through Windows Defender Firewall.

 - Now, Find Steam and Rust.

 - Check them for both Private & Public.

 - Then, Click on OK and Restart Windows.

-You may be using Eset Internet Security or any other antivirus programs.
+You may be using ESET Internet Security or any other antivirus program.
 In that case, You will have to allow Steam and Rust on their built-in Firewall.

 6. Configure Port-forwarding